ALOHAnet: Pure ALOHA

-Note that the first step implies that Pure ALOHA does not check whether the channel is busy before transmitting.
+Pure ALOHA does not check whether the channel is busy before transmitting.
 Since collisions can occur and data may have to be sent again, ALOHA cannot efficiently use 100% of the capacity of the communications channel.
 How long a station waits until it retransmits, and the likelihood a collision occurs are interrelated, and both affect how efficiently the channel can be used.
 This means that the concept of retransmit later is a critical aspect; The quality of the backoff scheme chosen significantly influences the efficiency of the protocol, the ultimate channel capacity, and the predictability of its behavior.

 To assess Pure ALOHA, there is a need to predict its throughput, the rate of (successful) transmission of frames.
-First, let's make a few simplifying assumptions:
+First make a few simplifying assumptions: